FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 Number of Instances: 690

-1. Number of Attributes: 15 + class attribute
+A.  Number of Attributes: 15 + class attribute

-2. Attribute Information:
+B.  Attribute Information:

     A1:	b, a.
     A2:	continuous.